junxit/us-congress-bills-111/metadata.md

 - 2010-02-26 — Placed on the Union Calendar, Calendar No. 244.
 - 2010-02-26 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-424, Part I.
 - 2010-02-26 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-424, Part I.
+- 2010-03-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-02 — Considered as unfinished business. (consideration: CR H999-1000)
+- 2010-03-02 — Considered under suspension of the rules. (consideration: CR H975-984)
+- 2010-03-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3820.
+- 2010-03-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-02 — Mr. Wu moved to suspend the rules and pass the bill, as amended.
+- 2010-03-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 335 - 50 (Roll no. 76). (text: CR H976-980)
+- 2010-03-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 335 - 50 (Roll no. 76).(text: CR H976-980)